embracer-freemode/weever-streaming/README.md

     - There may be multiple "msid" attributes in a single media description.
 This represents the case where a single MediaStreamTrack is present in multiple MediaStreams.
     - Endpoints can update the associations between RTP streams as expressed by "msid" attributes at any time.
 * [RFC 8831 - WebRTC Data Channels](https://datatracker.ietf.org/doc/rfc8831/)
+    - SCTP over DTLS over UDP
+    - have both Reliable and Unreliable mode
+    - U-C 6: Renegotiation of the configuration of the PeerConnection
+    - WebRTC data channel mechanism does not support SCTP multihoming
+    - in-order or out-of-order
+    - the sender should disable the Nagle algorithm to minimize the latency
 * [RFC 8832 - WebRTC Data Channel Establishment Protocol](https://datatracker.ietf.org/doc/rfc8832/)
+    - DCEP (Data Channel Establishment Protocol)
 * [RFC 8833 - Application-Layer Protocol Negotiation (ALPN) for WebRTC](https://datatracker.ietf.org/doc/rfc8833/)
 * [RFC 8834 - Media Transport and Use of RTP in WebRTC](https://datatracker.ietf.org/doc/rfc8834/)
 * [RFC 8835 - Transports for WebRTC](https://datatracker.ietf.org/doc/rfc8835/)